 - Well-kept records are essential to good child protection practice.
-Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in the child's safeguarding record. - Safeguarding records will usually record facts and not personal opinions.
-If a staff member records an opinion, such as this should be made explicit in the recording. - A body map will be completed if injuries or marks are observed, with an accompanying detailed and objective written description. - Staff should NOT take photographs of injuries; staff should use body maps and written descriptions to detail concerns.
+Our school is clear about the need to record any concern about a child or children within our school and when these records should be shared with other agencies. - All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in the child's safeguarding record on CPOMS. - Safeguarding records will record facts and not personal opinions.
+If a staff member does record an opinion, such as this should be made explicit in the recording. - A body map will be completed if injuries or marks are observed, with an accompanying detailed and objective written description. - Staff should NOT take photographs of injuries; staff should use body maps and written descriptions to detail concerns.
 Taking photos of injuries can be traumatic and distressing for children and staff.
 Staff should not examine a child and should only record what they can see. - If, in exceptional circumstances, photos of injuries are required for evidence purposes, this should be carried out by specialist police officers.
 If for some reason, you are directed to take photos of an injury by a social worker or police officer, only do so on receipt of an email confirming the name of the person requesting, their role, the date, time, and the rationale behind this decision.
 Staff can challenge this request if they do not feel comfortable and wait for a social worker/ Police officer to attend. - Records will be completed as soon as possible after the incident/event, using the child's words, and will be signed and dated by the member of staff making the report.
-If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL.
+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - If a visitor or external professional needs to report a concern, they are directed to use a paper version of a concerns form, located in the staffroom.
+They will then pass the form onto the DSL (or deputy) - Safeguarding records are kept for individual children.
+Safeguarding records are kept in accordance with data protection legislation and are retained securely by the DSL on CPOMS.
+Safeguarding records are highly confidential and shared with staff on a 'need to know' basis only.